 The coach encourages the coachee to continuously and consistently practice the new behaviours she committed herself to, in order to create lasting change.

-For me, this stage is also about creating a process or a system to adopt a new behaviour, that the coachee can always return to whenever they want to change or adopt a new behaviour.
+This stage is also about creating a process or a system to adopt a new behaviour that the coachee can always return to whenever they want to change or adopt a new behaviour.

 The coach will try to push the coachee over the point of comfort with the new practice, towards mastery.